-- (1) The standard duration of study for full-time undergraduate degree programmes, including the internship semester or semester abroad, is seven semesters.
-The standard duration of study for dual study or part-time undergraduate degree programmes is generally nine semesters. - (2) The standard duration of study for full-time postgraduate degree programmes, including all examinations, is three semesters.
-The standard duration of study for part-time postgraduate degree programmes is generally six semesters. - (3) Internship semesters involve at least 20 weeks of continuous, uninterrupted full-time work.
-Examination regulations and internship regulations of the degree programmes may stipulate different requirements for the internship period than sentence 1.
-Examination regulations and internship regulations of the degree programmes may also permit the possibility of breaking up the internship semester or semester abroad into parts in deviation from sentence 1.
-Beyond this, in exceptional cases internship semesters and semesters abroad may be broken up into no more than two parts, with one part consisting of at least eight weeks, but only upon request and with the approval of the responsible Examination Board.
+(1) The standard duration of study for full-time bachelor's degree programmes, including the internship semester or study abroad semester, is seven semesters.
+The standard duration of study for dual study or part-time bachelor's degree programmes is generally nine semesters.

+(2) The standard duration of study for full-time master's degree programmes, including all examinations, is three semesters.
+The standard duration of study for part-time master's degree programmes is generally six semesters.

+(3) Internship semesters consist of at least 20 weeks of continuous, uninterrupted full-time work.
+Deviating from sentence 1, examination regulations and internship regulations for specific degree programmes may stipulate different requirements for the internship period.
+Deviating from sentence 1, examination regulations and internship regulations for specific degree programmes may also permit students to break up the internship semester or study abroad semester into smaller parts.
+Notwithstanding the previous sentences, internship semesters and study abroad semesters may be broken up into a maximum of two parts - with one part consisting of at least eight weeks - but only in exceptional circumstances and on request to the Examination Board.
 Internship semesters can also be completed outside of Germany.
-For internships, the hosting organisation's working hours and policies for its regular full-time employees will also apply to interns, in compliance with all applicable labour laws.
+The hosting organisation's working hours and policies for regular full-time employees, in accordance with all applicable federal labour laws, will apply to students during the internship semester.

-- (3a) The topic of the undergraduate thesis is generally assigned in the seventh semester for full-time students, or in the ninth semester for dual and part-time students.
-The topic of the postgraduate thesis is generally assigned in the third semester for full-time students and in the sixth semester for part-time students. - (4) Degree programmes consist of modules.
-A module is generally a group of thematically-related and chronologically-coordinated individual courses that are intended to achieve a common educational or qualification-based goal.
-The internship semester or the semester abroad, the bachelor's thesis and the colloquium are each considered separate modules in undergraduate degree programmes; in postgraduate degree programmes, the master's thesis and the colloquium are considered separate modules.
-Undergraduate degree programmes are broken down into modules amounting to a total of 210 credits in accordance with the framework in Section 6 (5).
-Postgraduate degree programmes are broken down into modules amounting to a total of 90 credits in accordance with the framework in Section 6 (5). - (5) Degree programmes also offer students the possibility to choose a specialisation.
-For specifics, refer to the examination regulations of the degree programmes. - (6) The volume of study is set forth in the examination regulations for the degree programmes. - (7) Additional information about the breakdown of individual degree programmes and about the type, form and scope of modules can be found in the study and examination plans in the examination regulations for the degree programmes.
-Additional information about learning outcomes, qualification aims, contents and forms of examination can be found in the module guides, which are openly published and accessible to all students.
+(3a) The topic of the bachelor's thesis is generally assigned in the seventh semester for fulltime students and in the ninth semester for dual and part-time students.
+The topic of the master's thesis is generally assigned in the third semester for full-time students and in the sixth semester for part-time students.

+(4) Degree programmes are organised into modules.
+A module is generally a group of thematically-related and chronologically-coordinated individual courses that are intended to achieve a unified educational or qualification goal.
+The internship semester (or the study abroad semester), the bachelor's thesis and the colloquium are each considered separate modules in bachelor's degree programmes; in postgraduate degree programmes, the master's thesis and the colloquium are considered separate modules.
+Bachelor's degree programmes are organised into modules with a sum total of 210 ECTS credits in accordance with the framework in Section 6 (5).
+Master's degree programmes are organised into modules with a sum total of 90 ECTS credits in accordance with the framework in Section 6 (5).

+(5) Degree programmes also offer the possibility of a specialisation.
+For details, refer to the examination regulations.

+(6) The volume of study is set forth in the examination regulations.

+(7) Additional information about how specific degree programmes are organised and the type, form and scope of modules can be found in the study and examination plans in the examination regulations.
+Additional information about learning outcomes, qualification aims, contents and types of examination can be found in the module guides, which are published and accessible to all students in an appropriate location.